looker-open-source/components/README.md

 1. API changes are only allowed in major version changes.
 1. Backwards compatible API changes can occur in minor version changes.
 1. Bug fixes occur in patch version changes.

-### Update Changelog & Version

-1. Update CHANGELOG
-1. Open PR for change review
-1. Merge PR
-1. Pull latest master
-1.  `yarn release`

-#### Undoing a failed release

-Sometimes the release process will fail mid-way (generally due to NPM authentication issues).

-Follow these instructions if you run into a case where you have a "failed" release and need to unwind it to try again.
-Usually the complexity lies in the case where Lerna has updated package hashes and pushed tags but authentication to NPM failed.

-1. Get the release commit hash `git log` to see if there's a commit and if so get the commit hash
-1. Revert the release commit `git revert YOURHASHHERE`
-1. Delete the local tag `git tag -d v0.0.0` (insert appropriate version number)
-1. Delete the remote tag `git push --delete origin v0.0.0`

 ### 4. Tooling